-When we bought Tiggins Meadow there was already an old mobile home caravan on site which we thought we’d get rid of as it was an eye-sore.
+When we bought Tiggins Meadow in 2008 there was already an old mobile home caravan on site which we thought we’d get rid of as it was an eye-sore.
 However, it proved incredibly useful as a tool store, a place to run for shelter when a rainstorm came and a place to make a cuppa and eat our sandwiches.
-But we have battled with mice, it’s freezing cold in winter and way too hot in summer, and it’s not in the right location for Granny to do bird spotting out of the window.
+But we battled with mice, it was freezing cold in winter and way too hot in summer, and it was not in the right location for Granny to do bird spotting out of the window.
 When our son Kit, an architect, suggested replacing the caravan with something ‘properly built’ we took him up on the idea !
-He designed us a barn which could be built by us (we are not experienced at more than home DIY), using low cost and readily available materials which could easily be brought onto site and which wouldn’t have a huge impact on the environment.
+He designed us a barn which could be built by us (we are not experienced at anything more than home DIY), using low cost and readily available materials which could easily be brought onto site (no big lorries wanted on Tiggins Lane) and which wouldn’t have a huge impact on the environment.
 It needed to be vermin proof, have good thermal mass, longevity, and provide space for storing our tools, boots, and other equipment; have space to sit and watch nature on cold/wet days, house a ‘proper’ compost toilet, have workshop space, and have somewhere we can wash hands, cups and plates and get a hot drink.

 We used ground screw stilts as the foundation in order to minimise the impact on the ground, to raise the building out of the wet clay, and to provide habitat underneath for creatures.